-- General and Special Courts-Martial: Generally, the sentence takes effect when the judgment is entered into the record by military judge ("Entry of Judgment") - Summary Courts-Martial: Takes effect when the convening authority takes action - Exceptions in General and Special Courts-Martial: - -- Punitive Discharge: Not effective unless and until approved after appellate review - -- Confinement: Effective immediately unless deferred (i.e., delay the effective date).
-Deferment ends when the military judge enters judgment into the record (Entry of Judgment) unless otherwise stated by the convening authority. - -- Reduction in Grade: Effective 14 days after announcement of the sentence or the date on which the sentence is approved by the convening authority (summary courtmartial only) unless deferred - -- Forfeiture of Pay and Allowances: Effective 14 days after announcement of the sentence or the date on which the sentence is approved by the convening authority (summary courts-martial only) unless deferred or waived.
-Forfeitures cannot be deferred or waived if the member's ETS date has passed.
-There are a number of rules that impact the deferment and waiver of forfeitures and these rules address adjudged and automatic forfeitures. - --- Automatic Forfeitures: An accused automatically forfeits pay and allowances, up to the jurisdictional limits of the court-martial, during any period of confinement if the adjudged sentence includes death, a punitive discharge, or any sentence to confinement for more than six months.
-The jurisdictional limit at a general court-martial (GCM) is total forfeiture of a member's pay and allowances, and the limit at a special court-martial (SPCM) is forfeiture of two-thirds pay per month for 12 months. - --- Waiver of Automatic Forfeitures: In addition, when taking action, the convening authority may lessen the impact of "automatic" forfeitures of pay by "waiving" them for up to six months.
-A convening authority may only waive mandatory forfeitures in cases where the accused has dependents.
-The waived forfeitures are for the benefit of the accused's dependents and are paid directly to the dependents. - Restriction and Hard Labor Without Confinement: Effective upon Entry of Judgment and executed concurrently
+- General and Special Courts-Martial: Generally, the sentence takes effect when the judgment is entered into the record by military judge ("Entry of Judgment") - Summary Courts-Martial: Takes effect when the convening authority takes action - Exceptions in General and Special Courts-Martial: - -- Punitive Discharge: A dismissal, dishonorable discharge, or bad conduct discharge is not effective unless and until approved after appellate review - -- Confinement: Effective immediately unless deferred (i.e., a delay of the start date).
+Deferment ends when the military judge issues the "Entry of Judgment," unless otherwise stated by the convening authority. - -- Reduction in Grade: Effective 14 days after announcement of the sentence or the date on which the sentence is approved by the convening authority (summary courtmartial only) unless deferred

+- -- Forfeiture of Pay and Allowances: Effective 14 days after announcement of the sentence or the date on which the sentence is approved by the convening authority (summary courts-martial only) unless deferred or waived.
+Forfeitures cannot be deferred or waived if the member's expiration of term of service date has passed.
+There are a number of rules that impact the deferment and waiver of forfeitures: - --- Automatic Forfeitures: In certain cases, an accused automatically (i.e., by law) forfeits pay and allowances, up to the jurisdictional limits of the court-martial, during any period of confinement.
+These cases include: when the sentence announced by the court includes death, a punitive discharge, or confinement for more than six months.
+The jurisdictional limit at a general court-martial is total forfeiture of a member's pay and allowances, and the limit at a special court-martial is forfeiture of two-thirds pay per month for 12 months. - --- Waiver of Automatic Forfeitures: When taking action, the convening authority may lessen the impact of "automatic" forfeitures of pay by "waiving" them for up to six months.
+This is available only in cases where the accused has dependents.
+The waived forfeitures are for the benefit of the accused's dependents and are paid directly to the dependents. - Restriction and Hard Labor Without Confinement: Effective upon Entry of Judgment and executed concurrently (together, at the same time)
-Articles 57, 58a, 58b, 60, 60a, 60b, and 60c, Uniform Code of Military Justice, 10 U.S.C. §§ 857, 858, 858b, 860, 860a, 860b, and 860c

-Rules for Courts-Martial 1101-1114 (2019)

-United States v.
+- Articles 57, 58a, 58b, 60, 60a, 60b, and 60c, Uniform Code of Military Justice - Rules for Courts-Martial 1101-1114 (2024) - United States v.
 Emminizer, 56 M.J.
 441 (C.A.A.F.
-2002)

-United States v.
+2002) - United States v.
 Brubaker-Escobar, 81 M.J.
 471 (C.A.A.F.
-2021)
+2021) - DAFI 51-201, Administration of Military Justice (24 January 2024), including DAFI51-201 DAFGM2024-03, 3 October 2024

-PERSONNEL ISSUES - GENERALLY
+Chapter 6 PERSONNEL ISSUES - GENERALLY

-Total Force: Air Reserve Component
+Total Force: Air Reserve Component 198

-ARC Personnel Categories 182
+Air Reserve Component Personnel Categories 198

-Air Force Reserve 182
+Air Force Reserve 198

-Air National Guard 183
+Air National Guard 199

-Administrative and Disciplinary Action 184
+Administrative and Disciplinary Action 200

-Air National Guard Duty Status 186
+Air National Guard Duty Status 202

-State Active Duty (SAD) 186
+State Active Duty 202

-Title 10 187
+Title 10 203

-Title 32 ("Traditional," Full-time Duty, and Active Guard Reserves) 188
+Title 32 ("Traditional," Full-time Duty, and Active Guard Reserves) 204

-Active Guard and Reserve Curtailments 191
+Air Force Reserve Active Guard and Reserve Curtailments 207

-Reassignment to the Individual Ready Reserve 193
+Reassignment to the Individual Ready Reserve 209

-Voluntary Reassignment to the IRR 193
+Voluntary Reassignment to the IRR 209

-Involuntary Reassignment to the IRR 194
+Involuntary Reassignment to the IRR 210

-Installation Barment 196
+Installation Barment 212

-Who is Subject to Barment 196
+Who is Subject to Barment 212

-Procedural Requirements 197
+Procedural Requirements 213

-Driving Privileges 198
+Driving Privileges 214

-Operating a POV on the Installation 198
+Operating a POV on the Installation 214

-Implied Consent 199
+Implied Consent 215

-Suspension 199
+Suspension 215

-Revocation
+Revocation 215

-Procedures 200
+Procedures 216

-Army and Air Force Exchange Service and Commissary Benefits 201
+Army and Air Force Exchange Service and Commissary Benefits 217

-Exchange 201
+AAFES 217

-Exchange Privileges 201
+AAFES Privileges 217

-Abuse of Exchange Privileges 202
+Abuse of AAFES Privileges 218

-Commander Actions when Abuse of Exchange Privileges Occurs
+Commander Actions when Abuse of AAFES Privileges Occurs

 Commissary Privileges

-Appointing Agents for Authorized Users 203
+Appointing Agents for Authorized Users 219